Macy Pohl, DSI Executive Director

 Liz Garner, DSI Volunteer Coordinator

-Liz Garner is new to DSI and is beyond excited for this opportunity to be apart of such an amazing team!
-She is the mother of a 5-year-old named Maximus who is the light of her life and has Trisomy 21.
-Liz truly believes we need to advocate and celebrate Maximus and everyone in our community!
+Liz Garner joined the Down Sydnrome Indiana team in 2022, and is the mother of a 5-year-old named Maximus who is the light of her life and has Trisomy 21.
+Liz is a dynamic team member, and assists with both volunteer coordination and major events such as the Summer Picnic and Holiday Party.
+Liz truly believes we need to advocate and celebrate our community members, which includes her wonderful son Maximus!
 Liz explains, “I am so thankful for DSI and everything they do; they have welcomed me with open arms and already feel like family.”

 Contact Liz Garner at firstname.lastname@example.org.